Maximum Likelihood Estimates of Parameters in Generalized Gamma Distribution with SeLF Algorithm: Upper-crossing/Solution Algorithm

 where $\theta^{(t)}\in\Theta$.

-Therefore, the US algorithm is a general principle for iteratively seeking the root $\theta^*$ with strongly stable converge.
+Therefore, the US algorithm is a general principle for iteratively seeking the root $\theta^*$ with strongly stable convergence.
 Each iteration consists of an upper-crossing step (\textbf{U-step}) and a solution step (\textbf{S-step}), where

 \FloatBarrier

 Typically, the $U$-equation $U(\theta|\theta^{(t)})=0$ has an analytic solution, such as being a polynomial with degree less than 5 (or even a linear equation).
 Hence, the US method involves iteratively solving a sequence of tractable surrogate equations $U(\theta|\theta^{(t)})=0$, instead of the intractable original nonlinear equation $g(\theta)=0$.